-6.2a Required Course Less than One semester, More than one Every semester, (list them by name and once per session, or semester, session, session or quarter number) year quarter per year or quarter per year
+Required Course (list Less than One semester, More than one Every semester, them by name and once per session, or semester, session, session or quarter number) year quarter per year or quarter per year

-6.2b For each specialization advertised by your program, indicate the number of students graduating with each specialization in the self-study year, the number of courses required to fulfill that specialization, and how many courses were offered within that specialization during the self-study and the preceding year (count only distinct courses; do not double count multiple sections of the same course offered in the same semester/session/quarter).
+6.2b For each specialization advertised by your Program, indicate the number of courses required to fulfill that specialization and how many courses were offered within that specialization during the self study and the preceding year (count only distinct courses; do not double count multiple sections of the same course offered in the same semester/session/quarter).

-Number of students Number of Number of Number of
+Number of students Number of Number Number

-6.2b graduating with each Courses Courses Courses
+graduating with each Courses of of

-concentration/specialization Required for Offered within Offered in SSY-
+concentration/specialization Required for Courses Courses

-in SSY: Specialization SSY 1
+in SSY: Specialization Offered Offered in

+within SSY-1

+SSY

 Specialization A

 Specialization B

 Specialization C

 Specialization D

-6.2c In the space provided, explain how the frequency of course offerings for required and specialization courses documented in the tables above represents adequate resources for the program.
+In the space provided, explain how the frequency of course offerings for required and specialization courses documented in the tables above represents adequate resources for the program.
 To the extent that courses are not offered with sufficient frequency, explain why and what is being done to address the problem.
 Limit 100 words.